MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/dch-principles-best-practices.md

 DCH-compliant driver binaries can use [KMDF](../wdf/index.md), [UMDF 2](../wdf/getting-started-with-umdf-version-2.md), or the Windows Driver Model (WDM).

-DCH-compliant drivers consist of the following parts:
+DCH-compliant driver packages consist of the following parts:

-- A base driver
+- A base driver package
 - Optional component packages
 - An optional hardware support app

-The base driver contains all the core functionality and shared code.
+The base driver package contains all the core functionality and shared code.
 The optional component packages can contain customizations and additional settings.

 Typically, a device manufacturer, or independent hardware vendor (IHV), writes the base driver.
 Then, a system builder, or original equipment manufacturer (OEM), provides any optional component packages.